 Q. How soon can I get help?

 A. Usually within a few days of your phone call, so there's no need to wait for the help you need!

 A. I ask a lot of questions about you, your lifestyle, your history, and your concerns.
 This assessment takes just one session to complete, and helps me get to know you as a unique individual.
 Together we will set specific goals for you, and talk about how we are going to get you there!
 I explain the therapy process to you, and of course you'll have a chance to ask questions.

 Q. How often should I have a session with you?

 A. That's essentially up to you.
 Most clients choose to schedule once or even twice a week at first, which tends to make for fast progress.
 Are you on a tight budget?
 No problem, you are welcome to schedule less often.
 I'm always happy to give plenty of optional 'homework' suggestions to do between sessions, to help you make forward progress even if you can't come in weekly.

 A. $100 per 50-minute session, no hidden costs.

 Q. What type of payment do you accept?

-A. Cash, Debit/Credit card, Money Order, or advance payment by Pay Pal or Venmo.
+A. Cash, Debit/Credit card, Money Order, or advance payment by Pay Pal.
 After your first session, you may also pay by Personal Check if you prefer.

 Q. Can I use my health insurance to help cover the cost of my sessions with you?